Who We Are

 2020 & Beyond

 Despite the challenges associated with the COVID-19 pandemic, the movement continued to grow and thrive.
 Five new centers joined the Consortium in 2020 and 2021, and several existing centers embarked on multi-million-dollar capital campaigns related to the purchase and remodeling of physical facilities.
-At the end of 2021, a survey of centers found that two-thirds of centers own their own facility, the largest of these being Upper House (UW Madison, 2015).
+At the end of 2021, a survey found that two-thirds of centers own their own facility, the largest of these being Upper House (UW Madison).

-In 2023, the Annual Meeting was held at the brand new Anselm House facility in Minneapolis, MN with 120 attendees—a new record.
-Executive Directors enjoyed a pre-conference with Oliver O’Donovan as our speaker, and on the last evening the full meeting we honored Drew Trotter, on the occasion of his retirement, for his many years of service to the Consortium and the movement.
-In other news, the Consortium received a two-year continuation grant for the internship program, which currently serves a cohort of six interns placed at three centers.
+In 2023, the Annual Meeting was held at the brand new Anselm House facility in Minneapolis, MN with 120 attendees.
+Executive Directors enjoyed a pre-conference with philosopher Oliver O’Donovan, and on the last evening we honored Drew Trotter for his many years of service to the Consortium and the movement.
+In other news, the Consortium received a two-year continuation grant for the Internship Program.

 Statement of Faith